pjtunstall/0-shell/README.md

 - mv
 - mkdir

-Also, `Ctrl + D` to exit the shell.[^1] A traditional Unix shell, such as Bash, would itself handle `cd`, `exit`, `pwd`, `echo` (built-in commands; the first two of necessity built-in), but call external binaries for `ls`, `cat`, `cp`, `rm`, `mv`, `mkdir` (external commands).
-To check whether a command is built-in for a given shell, you can enter `type <command>`.

-## Ambiguity

-On the one hand we're told that these commands "need to be implemented from scratch, without calling any external binaries."
-But we're also told:
+Also, `Ctrl + D` to exit our 'shell'.

+We're told:

 > Through the 0-shell you will get to the core of the Unix system and explore an important part of this system’s API which is the process creation and synchronization.
 Executing a command inside a shell implies creating a new process, which execution and final state will be monitored by its parents processes.
 This set of functions will be the key to success for your project.

-On balance, especially given the advice to take [BusyBox](https://en.wikipedia.org/wiki/BusyBox) as an example, I decided to make my 0-shell a single executable.
-I guessed the latter directive is a relic of another project that this one was adapted from.

-One alternative interpretation would be to keep the distinction between internal and external binaries, and spawn a new process for any of the commands that I've labeled external, implementing the external commands ourselves as separate Rust executables: binaries external to the main REPL process, but internal to our project.
-(Or we could implement the listed commands from scratch, but call other utilities.)

-Another alternative would be to keep everything as one executable and have the process fork itself when the user enters a command and let the man process wait while the child calls the relevant function.
+Following the hint to take [BusyBox](https://en.wikipedia.org/wiki/BusyBox) as an example, I decided to make my 0-shell a single executable and have the process fork itself with a suitable argument when the user enters a command and let the main process wait while the child calls the relevant function.<sup id="ref-f2">[2](#f2)</sup>

-Yet another interpretation would be to imitate Busybox more closely: keep everything as one executable, but, when the user enters a command, have the process fork and execute itself with that command as an argument, and, on installation, make `/bin/ls` a symbolic link pointing to `/bin/0_shell`.
+I've added several bonus features, including:

+- extra commands:
+  - `Ctrl+C` to exit a long-running process and return to the 'shell'
+  - `sleep MILLISECONDS`
+  - `touch FILE...`
+  - `man COMMAND`
+- color for error messages
+- auto-completion
+- command history
+- redirection
+- environment variables

 ## Audit